-Edibles and other forms of marijuana can interact with alcohol and some medications, such as blood thinners.
+Edibles and other forms of cannabis can interact with alcohol and some medications, such as blood thinners.
 These interactions may intensify the effects of THC, or interfere with the actions of the medicines.

-Overdose is another risk when it comes to marijuana edibles.
+Overdose is another risk when it comes to cannabis edibles.

-Edibles also take longer to have an effect than other consumption methods for marijuana, such as smoking.
+Edibles also take longer to have an effect than other consumption methods for cannabis, such as smoking.

-Additionally, the symptoms of overdose from edibles may often be more severe than overdose symptoms from smoking marijuana.
+Additionally, the symptoms of overdose from edibles may often be more severe than overdose symptoms from smoking cannabis.